juhp/cabal-rpm/man/cblrpm.1.md

 : Override the version number in the .spec file.

 # EXAMPLES
-Below CMD can be one of: spec, srpm, rpm, and install.
+Below CMD can be one of: spec, srpm, rpm, install, and depends.

 Do CMD for the Cabal src package in current directory: